 General Information and Program Changes

 Energy efficiency pays.
-The less your business has to pay for electricity, the more funds you’ll have available to spend on other necessities or to add to your bottom line.
+The less your business pays for electricity, the more money you’ll have to spend on other necessities or to add to your bottom line.
 With the New Construction Program, there’s no better time to add energy-saving features to your commercial construction process.

-All of Idaho Power’s energy efficiency programs are funded through the energy efficiency rider funding collected monthly from Idaho customers as approved by the Idaho Public Utilities Commission and the Public Utility Commission of Oregon.
+Idaho Power’s energy efficiency programs are funded through the energy efficiency rider funding collected monthly from customers as approved by the Idaho Public Utilities Commission and the Public Utility Commission of Oregon.

 Eligible projects are part of a new building, an expansion to an existing building or a major renovation.

-A major renovation is a project that typically requires professional design services, review by code authorities or a change in space usage.
+A major renovation is a project that typically requires professional design services, review by code authorities or a change in space usage type.

-Incentives are offered for five specific lighting efficiency options, six specific cooling efficiency options, one building shell option, five control strategies, three appliance options, three refrigeration options and one office equipment control strategy.
+Incentives are offered for lighting, HVAC, building shell, controls, appliances with electric water heating, refrigeration, office equipment and compressed air equipment.
 Any project can earn an incentive for as many, or as few, of those design options as you choose to install.

-While the current list of eligible measures covers 24 of the most common energy-saving design options, if you have an additional design option that’s not on this year’s list, you can apply for an incentive through the Custom Projects program.
-Contact the program specialist to see if you qualify, or view more information on the Custom Projects program.
+While the current list of eligible measures covers many of the most common energy-saving design options, if you have an additional design option that’s not on the list, you can apply for a Custom Projects incentive.
+Contact a custom engineer by emailing email@example.com to see if you qualify, or complete the Custom Projects tab on the New Construction application and a custom engineer will contact you after you turn in your New Construction preliminary application.

 Street lighting may qualify for the L2 incentive.
 Contact firstname.lastname@example.org to verify if your project qualifies.